Leuven, Belgium – 26 March 2020

 Supported by existing shareholders and new investors, including tech entrepreneur Urbain Vandeurzen and life sciences entrepreneur Rudi Pauwels.

-Technology has potential to deliver rapid test results in multiple settings, including future pandemicsmiDiagnostics, which is using silicon chip technology that will bring miniaturized, rapid, easy-to-use, lab-quality tests with built-in connectivity direct to the patient and clinician regardless of location, today announces the completion of a €14m investment round.
+Technology has the potential to deliver rapid test results in multiple settings, including future pandemicsmiDiagnostics, which is using silicon chip technology that will bring miniaturized, rapid, easy-to-use, lab-quality tests with built-in connectivity direct to the patient and clinician regardless of location, today announces the completion of a €14m investment round.
 The round was supported by existing shareholders as well as leading life science and tech investors Dr. Rudi Pauwels and Dr. Ir.
 Urbain Vandeurzen.

 The funds will be used to accelerate the development of miDiagnostics’ proprietary nanofluidic processor on a chip, and to prepare it for industrial-scale manufacturing. miDiagnostics’ unique technology will enable fast, comprehensive and cost-effective analysis of a wide range of health conditions.
 The technology has potential in multiple settings:

 - Monitoring chronic patients at home;

 - Fast screening for physicians or remote health centers in developing countries;

 miDiagnostics’ technology was invented by imec, the world-leading R&D and innovation hub in nanoelectronics and digital technologies in Belgium, and Johns Hopkins University, the leading US research and medical centre.

 miDiagnostics is currently working with NASA to evaluate its technology under simulated zero gravity conditions.